mmorandi/MBDyn-web/Documentation/FAQ.md

 ```
 LIBS=/usr/lib/libltdl.a
 ```
-when configuring **MBDyn**, or by manually hacking the resulting mbdyn/Makefilefile.
+when configuring **MBDyn**, or by manually hacking the resulting mbdyn/Makefile file.
       Note: when using gcc 5.4.0 shipping with Ubuntu 16.04.1 LTS, autotools want to use the switch `--export-dynamic`, whereas that version of gcc requires `-export-dynamic` (notice a single leading "dash").
       Moreover, generated commands that include a macro are incorrectly formatted and subsequently expanded.